 Question: How many moles of oxygen gas will be produced from heating 735.3 grams of KClO3?

-Step 1.
-We need to know the amount of KClO3 in moles to use the conversion, so the first step is to convert grams KClO3 to moles KClO3.
+The problem gives the balanced equation and identifies the limiting reactant (in this case, the only reactant), so now we need to know the number of moles of KClO3.
+Do this by converting grams KClO3 to moles KClO3.
 To make this easier, know the molecular mass of KClO3 is 122.55 g/mol.

 6 = x moles KClO3